The Ultimate Guide to Laundry Symbols: Everything You Need to Know

 Information concerning temperature, an iron figure, a crossed-out triangle… We are all familiar with these laundry symbols.
 But are we truly sure what they mean?

 When your favorite sweater shrinks considerably after being washed, you’ll realize you should have followed the laundry care symbols on the label… But it will be too late.
 If you had paid attention to these symbols, you may have saved yourself a lot of trouble.
 However, you can always learn.
-And if you still don’t understand what some of them mean, don’t worry—we’re here to assist you and preserve the “health” of your clothes and fabrics.
+We’re here to assist you and preserve the “health” of your clothes and fabrics.

 And remember, if you need any assistance with house cleaning, you can contact Yorleny’s Cleaning Services.
 Our professional maids will make sure that your house or office are clean and pristine.